skupperproject/refdog/input/resources/connector.md

 remote [sites](site.html).
 Listeners and connectors are matched by routing key.

-On Kubernetes, a connector has a selector and port for specifying workload pods.
+On Kubernetes, a Connector resource has a selector and port for specifying workload pods.

-On Docker, Podman, and Linux, a connector has a host and port for specifying a local server.
+On Docker, Podman, and Linux, a Connector resource has a host and port for specifying a local server.
 Optionally, Kubernetes can also use a host and port.

 ~~~ yaml
 apiVersion: skupper.io/v2alpha1